tomlogichub/blocklist/README.md

 # blocklist
-Creates a blocklist server that can be referenced by a Palo Alto firewall
+Creates a blocklist server that can be referenced by a Palo Alto or Fortigate firewall

 # Installation